-We lease virtually all of our over 3,600 store locations, generally for an initial term of 10 years with options to extend the lease term for one or more 5-year periods in the U.S. and Canada, and an initial term of 10 to 15 years in Europe, some of which have options to extend.
+We lease virtually all of our store locations.
+Leases in the U.S. and Canada are generally for an initial term of 10 years with options to extend the lease term for one or more 5-year periods.
+Leases in Europe generally have an initial term of 10 to 15 years and in Australia the initial lease term is primarily 7 to 10 years.
+Some of the leases in Europe and Australia have options to extend.
 We have the right to terminate some of these leases before the expiration date under specified circumstances and some with specified payments.

-The following is a summary of our primary owned and leased distribution centers and primary administrative office locations as of January 30, 2016.
+The following is a summary of our primary owned and leased distribution centers and primary administrative office locations as of January 28, 2017.
 Square footage information for the distribution centers represents total "ground cover" of the facility.
 Square footage information for office space represents total space occupied.